 OK…if you made it this far and are still with me, congratulations, you (and your kiddo) are a rock star.
 Stop reading right now and do some kind of victory dance.
 No really, go ahead.
 Dance.
 I’ll wait.
 Better yet, have someone video tape your dance and send it to me!
 I’ll even post it on our blog!
 (Did you see the posts where I did that with my last class?
 They didn’t believe that I’d do it, either. 🙂 )

 So….what now?
 How can you best prepare for the extreme awesomeness of first grade?

 - Read something.
 Write something.
 Wonder something.
 This will get your learning muscles warmed up. 🙂

 - If you have any questions you can always email me.
 Anytime.
 No question to big or too small.

 - Think about what I said about who you want your child to be.
 Most importantly, remember that everyone else in our class is thinking about that too.
 Be gracious to those who are brave enough to set lofty goals and make the effort to become an even better version of themselves.

 - THIS ONE IS FOR THE KIDDOS!: Look around your house (or your computer, maybe) for a picture of your family.
 I’d love to be able to decorate our room with us–pictures of all the people who help make us who we are and who encourage us to do our best.
-I want to be able to fill our room with love, support and smiling faces, so please bring a 3×5, 4×6 or 5X7 picture (framed or not) with you to Open House or on the first day of school.
+I want to be able to fill our room with love, support and smiling faces, so please bring a 3×5, 4×6 or 5X7 picture (framed if possible–but don’t stress over this part!) with you to Open House or on the first day of school.
 And if you don’t have one, don’t worry!
 We’ll take your picture!

 Despite having now used more than two thousand words, there are no words to describe how excited I am about working with you next year!